No Mother Should Have To Bury A Child

 There’s just no damn doubt about it comrades, in this life there will be a whole series of devastating losses.
 To use the cliché “shit happens,” and for many people it hits the fan big time, regularly.

 Like most people of her great age, who have lived long enough to tell the tale.
 My friend’s mother is no stranger to tragedy.
 This was not her first brush with the loss of a child.
-Women and men of her generation have generally survived all manner of hardship, war, depression, illness and yes, the death of children and loved ones.
-Those who haven’t been driven to permanent despair in the process, have the kind of empathic wisdom that only such suffering can to produce.
-They have the potential to become the special carriers of empathy and compassion who ease the suffering of others, like no one else can.
+Women and men of her generation have survived endless hardship, war, depression, illness, and yes, the death of children and loved ones

-“Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.”
-Rumi
+Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.
+Kahlil Gibran

-I am convinced that if there is any meaning to be found in suffering, it is in this space, where it equips the sufferer to walk in solidarity with fellow sufferers.
+I’m convinced that if there is any meaning to be found in suffering, it is in this space, where it equips the sufferer to walk in solidarity with fellow sufferers.

 In the hit Broadway play, The Last Days of Judas Iscariot, the American playwright Stephen Adly Guirgis trots out this cherished line, “No parent should have to bury a child.
 No mother should have to bury a son.”1 This is the nightmare suffering scenario that lurks amongst the deepest fears of any parent.
 Obviously, most folks would rather face anything other than that.

-As Mary-Beth Cichocki herself, a grieving mother writes,
+Mary-Beth Cichocki herself, a grieving mother writes:

-“Mothers are not supposed to bury their children.
+Mothers are not supposed to bury their children.
 It goes against nature.
 When a mother loses her young, the world slips off its axis and spins out of control.
-The universe mourns knowing it has gone against the circle of life…”
+The universe mourns knowing it has gone against the circle of life…

 If you read Cichocki’s article, from which this quote comes, two things are paramount.
 First, it is just drenched with empathy, the sort of compassion that simply cannot be mustered by anyone who has not walked in the same suffering shoes.
 Second, what becomes clear, is her own child’s death propelled her into a quest of assisting other mothers.
 Mothers who, like herself, suffer the terrible pain of watching powerlessly as their children succumb to addiction.
 If indeed the world slips off its axis every time such suffering occurs, then it’s had plenty of reasons for axis slipping.